 (B) Then determine the civil penalty through application of the following formula: BP + [(.1 x BP) (P + H + O + C)] + EB.

-(b) In addition to any other penalty prescribed by these rules, any person who intentionally or negligently causes or permits the discharge of oil to waters of the state will incur a civil penalty not to exceed $20,000 dollars for each violation.
-The amount of the penalty is determined
+(b) Any person who intentionally or negligently causes or permits the discharge of oil or hazardous materials into waters of the state or intentionally or negligently fails to clean up a spill or release of oil or hazardous materials into waters of the state will incur a civil penalty not to exceed $100,000 dollars for each violation.
+The amount of the penalty is determined as follows:

+(A) Determine the class and magnitude of the violation according to OAR 340-012-0045, then determine the base penalty according to OAR 340-012-0140.

+(B) Determine the multiplier for the base penalty by adding the following values:

+(i) 2 points if the violation was caused negligently; or 3 points if the violation was caused recklessly; or 4 points if the violation was caused intentionally with actual knowledge that a violation would occur; and

+(ii) 1 point if the oil or hazardous material is or contains any constituent listed as a “hazardous substance” in 40 CFR 302; or 2 points if the oil or hazardous material is or contains any constituent listed as an “extremely hazardous substance” under 40 CFR 355; and

+(iii) 2 points if the volume of the oil or hazardous material spilled, lost to the environment, or not cleaned up exceeds 1,000 gallons; and

+(iv) 1 point if the violation impacted an area of particular environmental value where oil or hazardous materials could pose a greater threat than in other non-sensitive areas, for example, sensitive environments such as those listed in OAR 340-122-0115(50), drinking water sources, and cultural sites.

+(C) Multiply the base penalty from paragraph (A) by the sum of the points from paragraph (B) to determine the adjusted base penalty.
+Using the adjusted base penalty as “BP,” apply the civil penalty formula in OAR 340-012-0045.

-(c) In addition to any other penalty prescribed by these rules, any person who willfully or negligently causes or permits the discharge of oil to state waters will incur, in addition to any other penalty derived from application of the $8,000 penalty matrix in 340-012-0140(2) and the civil penalty formula contained in OAR 340-012-0045, a civil penalty commensurate with the amount of damage incurred.
+(c) Any person who willfully or negligently causes or permits the discharge of oil to state waters will incur, in addition to any other penalty derived from application of the applicable penalty matrix in 340-012-0140(2) and the civil penalty formula contained in OAR 340-012-0045, a civil penalty commensurate with the amount of damage incurred.
 The amount of the penalty will be determined by the director with the advice of the director of the Oregon Department of Fish and Wildlife.
 In determining the amount of the penalty, the director may consider the gravity of the violation, the previous record of the violator in complying with the provisions of ORS 468B.450 to 468B.460, and such other considerations the director deems appropriate.

-(d) In addition to any other penalty prescribed by these rules, any person who has care, custody or control of a hazardous waste or a substance that would be a hazardous waste except for the fact that it is not discarded, useless or unwanted will incur a civil penalty according to the schedule set forth in this subsection for the destruction, due to contamination of food or water supply by such waste or substance, of any of the following wildlife that are property of the state:
+(d) Any person who has care, custody or control of a hazardous waste or a substance that would be a hazardous waste except for the fact that it is not discarded, useless or unwanted. will incur a civil penalty according to the schedule set forth in ORS 496.705 for the destruction, due to contamination of food or water supply by such waste or substance, of any of the wildlife referred to in ORS 496.705 that are property of the state.

-(A) Each game mammal other than mountain sheep, mountain goat, elk or silver gray squirrel, $400.

-(B) Each mountain sheep or mountain goat, $3,500.

-(C) Each elk, $750.

-(D) Each silver gray squirrel, $10.

-(E) Each game bird other than wild turkey, $10.

-(F) Each wild turkey, $50.

-(G) Each game fish other than salmon or steelhead trout, $5.

-(H) Each salmon or steelhead trout, $125.

-(I) Each fur-bearing mammal other than bobcat or fisher, $50.

-(J) Each bobcat or fisher, $350.

-(K) Each specimen of any wildlife species whose survival is specified by the wildlife laws or the laws of the United States as threatened or endangered, $500.

-(L) Each specimen of any wildlife species otherwise protected by the wildlife laws or the laws of the United States, but not otherwise referred to in this section, $25.

-(2)
+(e) DEQ may assess a civil penalty of $500 to any owner or operator of a confined animal feeding operation that has not applied for or does not have a permit required by ORS 468B.050.

+(2) Civil penalties for certain violations are subject to the following maximums in lieu of the maximum daily penalty provided in OAR 340-012-160(4):